Unified.to

 • metadata[] (custom fields)

-Treat candidate_id as the stable primary key within a connection.
+Treat id as the stable primary key within a connection.
+Do not assume identity is consistent across connections.

 Jobs provide the context for applications and pipeline reporting.